-This is a defense vs attack drill with zones and 1 full size goal.
-The main objective of the exercise is to practice distribution in the middle of the park and moving into attack with wingers without losing shape.
+This is a defence vs attack drill with zones and 1 full-size goal.
+The main objective of the exercise is to practice distribution in the middle of the park and moving into the attack with wingers without losing shape.

-The main objectives of this exercise is to keep team shape both in attack as well as in defense.
-When in defense, the team has to be well organised in order to score in the small goal.
+The main objectives of this exercise are to keep the team shape both in attack as well as in defence.
+When in defence, the team has to be well organised in order to score a small goal.
 There are many skills that this game covers: